 47 Food Businesses Have Already Taken the Sustainable MDI Pledge!

-On April 25th, twenty-five owners & staff members of MDI restaurants, cafes, take-outs & catering companies came together with A Climate to Thrive (ACTT) at Havana.
-Our quest was to find effective, practical and economical ways to tackle the growing environmental and health crisis of single-use plastic waste.
+This April 25th, owners & staff members of MDI restaurants, cafes, take-outs & catering companies came together with A Climate to Thrive (ACTT) to find effective, practical and economical ways to tackle the growing environmental and health crisis of single-use plastic waste.

 We’ve developed a local pledge program to reduce plastic and styrofoam for the upcoming season and get compostable products composted.
 Food businesses that commit to adopt at least 3 of the 6 sustainable practices in the pledge (as soon as old supplies run out) will get decals to display and will be listed in our publicity campaign.

 The pledge is open to any business on or around MDI that sells prepared food - including markets that sell food and/or drinks to go.
-To review or take the pledge, click here.
+To see or take the pledge, click here.